 - the promotion of the summer library reading challenge.

-From Year 2 onwards at North Bradley, the children will be taught the common ‘rules’ for spelling words and are expected to apply this to their writing.
+At first spelling is taught through our Sounds~Write program, using phonics to spell words and become confident writers.
+From Year 2 onwards at North Bradley, the children will also be taught the common ‘rules’ for spelling words and are expected to apply this to their writing.
 These dedicated spelling lessons take place on a daily basis and will often involve children working on whiteboards so they are all engaging in practising their learning.

 At North Bradley, we believe that the ability to form letters correctly and join, is fundamental to becoming a fluent writer.
 We teach the correct formation of letters in Reception and the children learn to join in Year 1.
 We have adopted the cursive script with entry and exit strokes for each letter.